Instance Performance Monitoring in AWS

 $ aws ec2 describe-instances --instance-ids i-abcd1234

-Out of the large json data block that is returned, the following 2 pieces of information should become known before going to the next step:
+Out of the large json data block that is returned, the following 2 pieces of information should be identified before proceeding:

 1. The instance id;